CAAPIM/Microgateway/get-started/get-further/operations/platforms/kubernetes.md

     replicas: 1
   ```

-  Then push the new configuration:
+  Then push the new configuration by running something like:
   ```
-  kubectl apply -f microgateway.yml
+  kubectl apply --filename microgateway.yml --filename config.yml --filename db-consul.yml
   ```

   - Using the Kuberetes command line "kubectl":